brillout/wildcard-api/docs/readme.template.md

 API browsing tools such as OpenAPI (formerly known as Swagger) makes sense for an API that is meant to be used by third-party developers who don't have access to your source code.

-A Wildcard API is meant to be used by your own developers;
+A Telefunc is meant to be used by your own developers;
 instead of using OpenAPI,
 you can give your frontend developers access to your backend code and save all endpoints in files named `endpoints.js`.
 That way, a frontend developer can explore your API.

 For improved developer experience, you can use [Wildcard with TypeScript](#typescript) to make type hints available on the frontend.
-A frontend developer can then explore your Wildcard API directly in his IDE!
+A frontend developer can then explore your Telefunc directly in his IDE!

 !INLINE ./snippets/section-footer.md #readme --hide-source-path